- Recommended Preparation

-Veterans Certification.
-The Office of the University Registrar acts as liaison to the Veterans Administration, the State Department of Veterans Affairs, and other related agencies for veterans, active military, dependents, or reservists eligible to receive educational benefits.
+The Office of the University Registrar acts as liaison to the Veterans Administration, the State Department of Veterans Affairs, and other related agencies for veterans, active military, dependents, or guard/reservists eligible to receive educational benefits.
 A student may obtain information and assistance regarding certification of benefits, processing of Tuition Assistance (TA) paperwork or V.A.
-Work Study, and processing of tutorial assistance paperwork by visiting the Veterans Services Office, or by calling 559.278.6036.
+Work Study eligibility by contacting the Veterans Resource Center at 559-278-6036 or email firstname.lastname@example.org.